trustfractal/did_registry_demo/README.md

 ## ⚠️ Work in Progress ⚠️

 We're still building this guide.
-If you need help today, get in touch through <sales@fractal.id>.
+If you need help today, get in touch through <engineering@fractal.id>.

 ## Overview